-- Sell them in sets of 25, 50 or 100, rather than individually and take some good photos in natural day light.
+- Sell them in sets of 25, 50 or 100, rather than individually and take some good photos in natural daylight.
 Spend a bit of time getting the listing right and you can just copy and paste it every time you want to sell some more.

 - Offer free postage on the item as it looks more appealing as a buyer (build in a postage cost to a buy in now price).
 They are going to be very light so they won’t cost a huge amount to send anyway.

 - Head to a supermarket and see if you can get boxes to use when shipping your goods.
-The last thing you want to be doing to fork out loads on an expensive box as it’s eat into any profit.
+The last thing you want to be doing to fork out loads on an expensive box as it’s eating into any profit.

 - Ask friends, family and work colleagues if they’ll donate their used cardboard tubes.
 You should tell them the truth of why you want them (it’s a bit devious making money from your friends if they could do with the cash too) but they may be happy to help with your business endeavours.

-- If you are making money selling stuff (no matter how small) you need to register as self employed with HMRC and declare your earnings.
+- If you are making money selling stuff (no matter how small) you need to register as self-employed with HMRC and declare your earnings.
 It may only be a few quid here and there but if selling really takes off you do need to pay your taxes.

 Just think, how many toilet rolls do you get through each month?

 Looking for other ways to make money?
 Check out:

 Ricky Willis is the original Skint Dad.
 A money-making enthusiast, father, and husband to Naomi.
 He is always looking for unique ways to earn a little extra.